Distinguishing Dirac from Majorana Heavy Neutrino at Future Lepton Colliders

 \customsection{Estimated Sensitivity}

-In this section, we explore the potential of the 3 TeV muon collider to distinguish the nature of SNs once it is confirmed.
+In this section, we explore the potential of the 3 TeV and 10 TeV muon colliders to discover the SNs and to distinguish the nature of SNs once it is discovered.
 We demonstrate the proposed method through a collider simulation on a benchmark case.
 In the simulation, we demand the gauge boson $W$ hadronic decay as it benefits from large branching ratios and $W$ reconstruction.

 We generate the events of the $ \mu^{-} \mu^+\to N \bar{\nu}_\mu (\nu_\mu \bar N) $ processes with subsequent decay of $N(\bar N)$ for both Dirac and Majorana SNs with \textsc{MadEvents}~\cite{madgraph5}.
 We then pass the events to \textsc{Pythia8}~\cite{pythia} for showering and hadronization and then simulate the collider effects with \textsc{Delphes3}~\cite{delphes} using the standard CMS card.
 Selected narrow-cone (wide-cone) jets are clustered using the anti-$k_T$ algorithm with radius parameter $R=0.5$ ($R=0.8$) using \textsc{FastJet}~\cite{fastjet}.
 For both lepton and jets, the transverse momentum $p_T$ is required to satisfy $p_T>20\gev$, and the pseudo-rapidity $\eta$ satisfies $|\eta|<2.5$.
 Events are required to have one $W$-candidate, one isolated negative-charged lepton, and no additional leptons with $p_T>20\gev$ and $|\eta|<2.5$.
 The SNs are reconstructed from a negatively charged lepton and a $W$-candidate, where the $W$-candidate is reconstructed in one of the following two approaches: a) a wide-cone jet $J$ with $50\gev<m_J<100\gev$; b) a pair of narrow-cone jets $j_1 j_2$ with $50\gev<m_{j_1 j_2}<100\gev$ of which the pair with their invariant mass closest to $m_W$ is chosen if several jet pairs are satisfying the cut.
 If both reconstruction approaches are available for a single event, preference is given to the $W$-boson reconstructed from a wide-cone jet.
+The rapidity distributions of the reconstructed $\ell^- W$ pairs at a 3 TeV muon collider are presented in Fig.~\ref{fig:delphes-rapidity}.
+For Majorana SNs, it is observed that the two peaks in the rapidity distribution remain distinguishable even after accounting for showering and detector effects, as shown in Fig.~\ref{fig:delphes-rapidity}(b).
+In contrast, for Dirac-type SNs, only a single peak is present in the rapidity distribution of $y_{\ell^- W^+}$, specifically in the forward region, as depicted in Fig.~\ref{fig:delphes-rapidity}(a).
+Therefore, counting the event number of $\ell^-W^+$ pair produced in forward and backward regions can distinguish the type of SNs.